aeroplanepaper/HKG/README.md

-###HKGNN
+# HKGNN

-This is our implmenetation of our paper: WWWJ'24Hyper-Relational Knowledge Graph Neural Network for Next POI Recommendation
+This is the implmenetation of our paper: WWWJ'24Hyper-Relational Knowledge Graph Neural Network for Next POI Recommendation